2026 Best Nursing Schools in Seattle

 Concentration: Certified Nurse-Midwifery - Campus Based - Website

-• Trusted midwifery traditions
+• Integrates midwifery traditions with high-tech hospital settings

 • MSN to DNP - Family Nurse-Adult Gerontology Primary Care Nurse Practitioner